Revealing the Nonequilibrium Nature of a Granular Intruder: The Crucial Role of Non-Gaussian Behavior

-{\em Conclusions} We have analysed out-of-equilibrium Brownian-like motion in an experiment with a rotating tracer immersed in a vibro-fluidized granular medium.
+{\em Conclusions.} We have analysed out-of-equilibrium Brownian-like motion in an experiment with a rotating tracer immersed in a vibro-fluidized granular medium.
 We provide a detailed quantification of how far from equilibrium such a system is by just looking at the $\om$ signal of the tracer.
 Until now such a task was only possible through the use of auxiliary observables or specific experiments such as perturbation-response experiments.
 Careful examination of the angular velocity time-series revealed clear non-equilibrium features in the shape of non-Gaussian velocity increments and asymmetric time-correlations.
 These observations led us to propose a model for the tracer's dynamics incorporating Poissonian (non-Gaussian) noise, coherent with the physical intuition of a dynamics where collisions are sparse in time.
 We underline that for this model entropy production diverges, since most of the trajectories have no time-reversed counterpart~\cite{CP15}.

-A.P., A.G., D.L. and A.V. acknowledge the financial support from the MIUR PRIN 2017 (project "CO-NEST" no. 201798CZLJ).
-M.V. and D.L. were supported by ERC-2017-AdG (project "RG.BIO" no. 785932).
-M.V. was supported by MIUR FARE 2020 (project "INFO.BIO" no. R18JNYYMEY).
+Finally, we stress that the techniques we used to analyse experimental signals are absolutely general and can be applied for modeling other systems well beyond the realm of granular material.
+In addition, these techniques open the perspective of extending the general procedure used in \cite{baldovin2019langevin} to derive Langevin equations also for non-Gaussian noises.